Our Fly Fishing Gear and Boats

 Custom Fishing Boats

-Our custom fishing rafts are smaller and narrower than conventional oar rafts, which allow the guide to maneuver them more like a drift boat than a conventional raft.
+Our custom fishing rafts are smaller and narrower than conventional oar rafts, which allow the guide to maneuver them more like a drift boat.

 The benefit of our custom fishing rafts is that two people can simultaneously fish aggressively (or relax) from both the front and rear casting decks.
-This allows for more fishing time for both fishermen/women.
+This allows for more fishing time for both anglers on board.

 A 4 weight rod, ~9ft is ideal for fly fishing from the boats on the Middle Fork.
 The 100+mile Middle Fork of the Salmon transforms from a large creek at the beginning of your trip (3 or 4wt rod most fun), to a sizable river in the Impassable Canyon (4 or 5 wt rod is best by the end).